hash00x1/hash00x1/README.md

 👋 Welcome to my GitHub! 🚀

-Hi, I'm Lukas, passionate about harnessing Data Science, Web3, and Machine Learning to explore decentralized systems.
+Hi, I'm Lukas, passionate about applying Data Science, Web3, and Machine Learning to explore decentralized systems.
 My work centers on understanding governance in Decentralized Autonomous Organizations (DAOs) and leveraging data-driven insights for blockchain innovation.

 **📖 About Me:**